madmonkey71/TripleT-Flight-Firmware/README.md

 ## State Machine
 The firmware operates on a 14-state state machine (see `State Machine.md` and `src/data_structures.h`) that dictates the rocket's behavior throughout its flight, from startup to recovery.

-### AI Assistance
-This project utilizes AI assistance for:
-- Code documentation and implementation.
-- System architecture design and review.
-- Gap analysis and project planning.

 ## Overview

 This firmware is designed for the **Teensy 4.1** microcontroller and provides comprehensive flight control capabilities for model rockets.
 The system manages all phases of flight from launch detection through recovery, utilizing a Kalman filter for sensor fusion, robust data logging, and extensive safety features.